 In case your guinea pig had any type of surgical procedure it will not be able to eat.
 Your vet will advise you on how to help your guinea pig eat.
-Hand-feeding is necessary and additional Vitamin C in thier diet is important to help your Cavy recover.
+Hand-feeding is necessary and additional Vitamin C in their diet is important to help your Cavy recover.

 Change of environment can be stressful for the guinea pigs and it can cause them to stop eating.
-To avoid this your furry friends should stay in their habitat and in case you have to go away for a few days it is better to leave your guinea pigs at home and to find somebody to take care of your pet.
+To avoid this your furry friends should stay in their habitat and in case you have to go away for a few days it is better to leave your guinea pigs at home and find somebody to take care of your pet.

-Just make sure they are experienced with guinea pigs and to know your Cavy’s routine to avoid any stressful situation..
+Just make sure they are experienced with guinea pigs and know your Cavy’s routine to avoid any stressful situation..